Catherine (Benzoni novel)

 Catherine: One Love is Enough, first published in France as Il suffit d'un amour is the first of a series of seven historical romance novels written by the best-selling author Juliette Benzoni between 1963 and 1978.

 It focuses on the fictitious heroine Catherine Legoix, daughter of a goldsmith in Paris at the time of the Hundred Years' War and her seemingly hopeless love for the arrogant Arnaud de Montsalvy, Lord of the Châtaignerie in Auvergne and a captain in the service of King Charles VII.
 From there starts a love story that will span through the events of that time.
-Her adventures in the Kingdom of France is torn apart by a civil war and still suffering English occupation were fascinated in a millions of readers all over the world during the 1960s and 1970s.
+Her adventures take place in the Kingdom of France, which is torn apart by a civil war and is still suffering English occupation.
+The adventures fascinated millions of readers all over the world during the 1960s and 1970s.

 In 1965, a song was composed by Paul Amar with additional text by Benzoni, called Song for Catherine, which was introduced in the television show Ni figue, ni raisin.